Wyko/essential_deathworlders/content/books/waters-babylon/2-tikkun-olam.md

 coming through immediately, then they're obviously worried about contagion somehow.
 Let's hope it isn't cross-species or something."

 "Yeah, it does.
 You're right; I guess we'll have to see.
-Anyway---the reason I called you is, if they're moving ahead with evacuating *en masse* like this, then they're probably going to want to get started on that Female colony or whatever.
+Anyway-the reason I called you is, if they're moving ahead with evacuating *en masse* like this, then they're probably going to want to get started on that Female colony or whatever.
 We're in a good place for getting involved, but you're going to have